jkeuper/jkeuper.github.io/_posts/2019-11-20-netcat-as-service.md

 C:\>taskkill /f /im nc.exe
 SUCCESS: The process "nc.exe" with PID 5576 has been terminated.

-C:\>sc start NcService
+C:\>
 ```

 ## Wrap up
-So, not very pretty, but it works fine for me...
+Not very pretty, but it works fine for me...